Recursively-Constrained Partially Observable Markov Decision Processes: Dynamic Programming for RC-POMDPs

 \section{Dynamic Programming for RC-POMDPs}

-We devise an algorithm that solves Problem~\ref{prob: rcpomdp} for RC-POMDPs with a scalar cost.
-We leave the multi-dimensional case for future work.
-The algorithm is anytime point-based dynamic programming, which we call Anytime Recursively Constrained Search (ARCS).
-ARCS takes advantage of Theorems~\ref{thm:deterministic rcpomdp} and \ref{thm: bpo rcpomdp} to utilize dynamic programming in the space of deterministic policies.
+With the theoretical foundation above, we devise a first attempt at an algorithm that approximately solves Problem~\ref{prob: rcpomdp} with scalar cost and admissibility constraint $k = \infty$.
+We leave the multi-dimensional and finite $k$ cases for future work.
+The algorithm is called Admissibility Recursively Constrained Search (ARCS).
+ARCS takes advantage of the Markovian property of the belief-admissible cost formulation in Proposition~\ref{prop: markovian}, and Theorems~\ref{thm:deterministic rcpomdp}-\ref{thm: fixed point rcpomdp} to utilize point-based dynamic programming in the space of deterministic and admissible policies, building on unconstrained POMDP methods \citep{shani2013survey}.

-ARCS is outlined in Alg.~\ref{alg:RCPBVI}.
-It incrementally samples belief-admissible cost points as nodes in a policy tree $T$, and maintains upper and lower bounds on reward and cost values of the policy, similar to unconstrained POMDP algorithms \cite{Smith2005HSVI,Kurniawati-RSS08-SARSOP}.
-As part of solving the RC-POMDP problem, ARCS also computes the admissible horizon $k$ of the policy.

-A node in $T$ is a tuple $v = (b, d(h), k)$, where $b$ is a belief state, $d(h)$ is the history dependent admissible cost bound, and $k$ represents the admissibility horizon from that node.
-The root of $T$ is the node $v_0 = (b_0, \hat{c}, k_0)$.
-A \texttt{SAMPLE} step picks a node $v \in T$, an action $a \in A$ and an observation $o \in O$ according to a sampling criterion.
-A successor belief $b'$ is computed according to Eq. \eqref{eq:bayes}, and $d(h')$ is computed according to Eq. \eqref{eq:history dependent cost recursive}. $k_0$ and each $k'$ is computed using a conservative lower bound as discussed in Section~\ref{sec:admissible horizon}.
-Then, the node $v' = (b', d(h'), k')$ is added to the tree as a successor to $v$.
-At each iteration, a \texttt{BACKUP} operation (Eq. \eqref{eq:rcbackup}) is conducted starting from $v'$, and the corresponding values, costs and admissible horizon $k$ is propagated back to $v'$.
-Then, this \texttt{BACKUP} operation is back-propagated to parents of $v'$ recursively up until the root $v_0$.
-Finally, a \texttt{PRUNE} operation prunes sub-optimal nodes from the tree.
-Details of the algorithm are provided in Appendix B, and its important aspects discussed below.